When Cutting Hits Home: How to Get Help for a Self-Injurious Child

 Finding new ways to cope with challenging thoughts and uncomfortable feelings can help to suppress the urge to self-harm.

-If you find your son or daughter self-harming take a deep breath and try to pause before reacting.
+If you find your son or daughter self-harming and there’s no clear need to call 911, take a deep breath and try to pause before reacting.
 As frightening as it may be, remaining calm will help you better support your child at this time, as self-injury doesn’t necessarily mean your child is considering suicide (although it may be an indicator).
-Some solid first steps when you discover or sense your child may be practicing self-injury:

-- Inform additional people who need to know, for example, the school, medical practitioners, and other adult professionals who are engaged personally with your child.
+Inform additional people or institutions that need to know, for example, the school, medical practitioners, and other adult professionals who are engaged personally with your child.

 Cornell University has a wonderful website dedicated to helping parents understand this behavior, ways to best support your child, and information to help you cope as well.